sebastian-muthwill/kivymd-android-app-boilerplate/README.md

 ## Next steps

 From here on you can develop the app to your needs.
+A good source to check out is [here](https://kivymd.readthedocs.io/en/latest/)

 ## Building Android apk